-Activate (Discovered Inspectors) - When selected, the selected Discovered Inspectors become Active Inspectors and move under the Active Inspectors tab.
+Activate (Discovered Inspectors) - When Discovered Inspectors are activated, they become Active Inspectors and move under the Active Inspectors tab.

-Active Inspectors - Inspectors that are scheduled to run on a recurring basis.
+Active Inspectors - Inspector scheduled to run on a recurring basis.
 An Inspector is considered Active once it successfully runs and lands in a 30 day period.

 Actionable Alerts- Actionable Alerts make Liongard's data actionable.
-Actionable Alerts will trigger in Liongard and, if configured, as a support email or as tickets inn your PSA.
-Alerts are triggered based on rules which are based on Liongard's Metric feature.
+Actionable Alerts will trigger in Liongard and, if configured, as a support email or as tickets in your PSA.
+Alerts are triggered based on rules which are based on Liongard's Metrics feature.

-Agents - Liongard gathers information about your Environments and customer networks via Agents that are installed in the cloud and on customer networks.
+Agents - Liongard gathers information about your Environments and customer networks via installed Agents.
+Agents may be installed in the cloud or on a customer's network.
 Agents run Inspectors.

-Archive (System Inspectors) - When selected, the selected Inspectors will remain inactive and move under the Archived Systems tab.
+Archive (System Inspectors) - When Discovered Inspectors are archived, they are deactivated and will move under the Archived Systems tab.
 Archiving a Discovered System Inspector will prevent it from being auto-discovered.

 Archived Systems - Inspectors that are not scheduled to run.
-Archived Systems allow users to hide systems that they do not want Liongard to inspect at that time.
+Archived Systems allow users to hide systems they do not want Liongard to inspect.

 Auto-Discovery - The ability for Liongard, after an Inspector runs, to see the potential for other Inspectors, and set them up.
 Most Inspectors will not be auto-activated by Liongard.
 You can find auto-discovered systems under Discovered Systems.

-Data Print - The raw data that Inspectors return to Liongard.
+Data Print - The raw data Inspectors return to Liongard.
 Data Prints are written in JSON.